Editor’s note: many of the embedded links in this article won’t work anymore. I guess they just couldn’t handle the pressure of my rage. PP

 They’re correct, of course.
 Old envelopes are entrancing.
 What could be more perfect than owning stationery with beautiful old mail on it?

-How about OWNING THE ACTUAL BEAUTIFUL OLD MAIL, you morons?
+How about, you know, OWNING THE ACTUAL BEAUTIFUL OLD MAIL?

 My friends think my ‘stamp collecting’ involves me soaking stamps off letters and placing them lovingly in a pretty album decorated with crayon drawings of flowers like I’m six years old.